ishraqfatin/First-Java-Project/README.md

 + Differentiate Franchises by countries
 + Adding Charts and Graphs to the UI for sales indications and projections

-# Screenshots of the individual scene
+# Screenshots of the individual scenes
 ### Login Scene
 ![alt text](https://github.com/ishraqfatin/CSE213-OOP/blob/main/ProjectScreenshots/LoginScene.png)